TurboTeam335/dm-portfolio/README.md

 ## Features

 - About Me Section: A personal introduction to visitors giving them insight into my journey, skills, and interests.
-- Portfolio Section: Showcases my development projects with images, descriptions, and direct links to the deployed applications and GitHub repositories.
+- Portfolio Section: Showcases my development projects with images, descriptions, and direct links to the GitHub repositories.
 Contact Form: Enables visitors to reach out to me with ease, providing fields for
 - Resume: Offers a direct download link, allowing visitors to get a detailed view of my qualifications and professional journey.
 - Toggle Button: An interactive feature allowing users to switch between light and dark mode, enhancing the user experience by allowing visitors to choose the mode that suits their preference.